tomicakr/music-popularities-study/README.md

 The next step was to obtain the HDI indexes.
 We downloaded them from [here](http://hdr.undp.org/en/data); we had to choose “Dimension”: HDI, then again HDI on the next picker and then download data underneath.
 We downloaded the depression rates data from [here](https://ourworldindata.org/mental-health) other website.
 The newest data is from year 2017, so we based our research on the results we got for that year.
 Another dataset that was used is a list with almost 900 of the most famous music genres.

+## TARGETS
+With our project we wanted to show informations that could be useful for people interested in the argument, since it is for research purposes only.
+Our main aim was to see if music genre popularities are affected by the "human growth level" and the depression rate in each country.
+In simple terms, if we have a country with a low level of HDI and a high depression rate, we wanted to check if the most popular genres there are the one considered more "sad" or "emotional".
+At the same time, a country which has got a high score of HDI and a low depression rate might listen to "happy" genres like pop, commercial and so on.
+To conclude, since music is listened all over the world, we tried to understand if the spreadest genres in each country are related to "how people feel" internally, to how they live and to how they are used to see the world in their environment.

 ## WHY THE NEED FOR BIG DATA?